 Many spring flowering trees and shrubs require a period of cold dormancy in order to bloom, which is why forcing usually takes place in late winter or early spring.
 Timing will depend on the whims of the weather each season, but by mid-January, most spring bloomers have had sufficient time in cold temperatures for them to be ready to be cut, brought indoors and forced into bloom.
-However, there are a few, such as crab apples, beautybush, magnolias, redbuds and spireas, that require a longer dormancy and do better if you wait until late-February / early-March.
+However, there are a few, such as crab apples, beautybush, magnolias, redbuds, and spireas, that require a longer dormancy and do better if you wait until late-February / early-March.

 How to Cut Branches for Forcing

 You want to be certain you are getting branches with flower buds and not just leafy growth.
 There may be both flower and leaf buds on the stems, but flower buds tend to be rounder and larger than leaf buds.
 Look for swollen, plump buds.
 Chances are if you see two different types of buds, you have a branch with flower buds on it.

-Cut your branches at an angle and be sure you cut them long enough to stand out in your vase or container and make a nice display.
+Cut your branches at an angle and be sure you cut them long enough to stand tall enough in your vase or container to make a nice display.

 How to Force Branches Into Blooming

 - As the branches take up water, the buds will begin to swell.
-Depending on the type of branch and when you cut them, you should see the buds swell and begin to open within 1 - 6 weeks.
-At this time, you can move your flowering branches into sunlight and place them on display.
-Pussy willow and forsythia will be the first to open.
-Also, the closer to their outdoor flowering time you cut, the quicker they will bloom.
+Depending on the type of branch and when you cut them, you should see the buds enlarge and begin to open within 1 - 6 weeks or cutting them.
+At this time, you can move your flowering branches into the sunlight and place them on display.
+Pussy willow and forsythia will be the first to open, but the closer to their outdoor flowering time you cut the branches, the quicker they will bloom.
 As they begin to bloom, you can move your branches into a brighter spot in your home to display them.